Hauser & Wirth

 Hauser & Wirth is a Swiss contemporary and modern art gallery.

 History

 Hauser & Wirth was founded in 1992 in Zurich by Iwan Wirth, Manuela Wirth, and Ursula Hauser, who were joined in 2000 by co-president Marc Payot.
 In 2020, Ewan Venters was appointed as the first CEO of Hauser & Wirth.
+Mirella Roma took over the position of CEO in 2024.